 Types of Divorce in Virginia

-The first thing to know is that a plaintiff must have legally resided in Virginia for at least six months prior to filing for divorce.
+The first thing to know is that one party must have legally resided in Virginia for at least six months prior to filing for divorce.

 The next important thing to understand is that there are two types of divorce in Virginia; a divorce from bed and board and a divorce from the bonds of matrimony.